Getting startedSet up integrationsCreate your first initiativeInvite your teamPlan today's workShare your first update

 Auth["User OAuth"]

-Register["Register or reuse local worker"]
+Register["Register or reuse local agent"]

 Heartbeat["Heartbeat"]